-7.1 Information and publicity requirements for the activities

-The project communication activities are a strategic tool for the purpose of raising awareness about the social importance of the project and dissemination of its results.
+7.1 Information and publicity requirements for the activities the social importance of the project and dissemination of its results.
 But they have to underline also the financial support from EU Funds as per Regulation (EC) 1828/2006 and the article 62 of the Commission Regulation No 718/2007 implementing Council Regulation No 1085/2006.